Company Explainer Video: The 2026 Guide

 How to Distribute and Measure Your Video’s Success

-A company explainer video doesn’t succeed because it exists.
+A company explainer video does not succeed because it exists.
 It succeeds because people see it in the right context and take the next step.

 Match the format to the stage